 - Decide whether you want to invest in shares or trade them.
 If you invest, then you buy the shares outright and are entitled to any dividends that are paid.
 You are not entitled to dividends if you trade shares and you don’t own them outright, but you can use leverage.

-- Open an IG CFD account if you want to invest, or use IG’s CFD services to trade on share prices.
+- Use CFD service to speculate on share prices.
 You can also practice your trading strategy by opening an IG demo account first, which allows you to try out your investment or trading strategy completely risk-free.

-- Research and compare different bank stocks to find which ones you want to buy or trade
+- Research and compare different bank stocks to find which ones you want to trade

 Top 100 banks in the world